blacklightpy/vaultofknowledge/Abortion.md

 > **BORI CE Translation:**
 > If a person kills a foetus, he is purified if he is slain through a weapon in the midst of a battle.
 Or one must offer oneself as kindling into a blazing fire and thereby purify oneself.

-**Srimad Devi Bhagavatham / Devi Bhagavatha Purana, Book 11, Chapter 19:**

-> In this way if the Gâyatrî be repeated one thousand times, the sins arising from killing a cow, father, mother, from causing abortions, going to the wife of one’s Guru, stealing a Brâhmana’s property, a Brâhman’s field, drinking wine, etc., all are destroyed.

-**Mahabharatha, Parva 1 (Adi Parva), Section 1:**

-> Sins such as killing the embryo in the womb, are destroyed assuredly by this (reciting the Mahabharatha, since it is great, as mentioned in verses 1-3).
+### Neutral

 **Valmiki Ramayana, Book 5 (Sundara Kanda), Chapter 28 (Seetha Recollects the Time Limit):**

 > nūnaṃ mamāṅgānyacirādanāryaḥ| śastraiḥ śitai śchetsyati rākṣasendraḥ| tasminnanāgacchati lokanāthe| garbhasthajantoriva śalyakṛntaḥ || 6 |
 >
 > 6] If Rama the Ruler of the world does not come here, the evil Ravana, the king of Demons will cut off my limbs with his sharpened weapons, even as a surgeon would cut the limbs of a lifeless foetus.
+### Solutions

+**Mahabharatha, Parva 1 (Adi Parva), Section 1:**

+> Sins such as killing the embryo in the womb, are destroyed assuredly by this (reciting the Mahabharatha, since it is great, as mentioned in verses 1-3).

+**Srimad Devi Bhagavatham / Devi Bhagavatha Purana, Book 11, Chapter 19:**

+> In this way if the Gâyatrî be repeated one thousand times, the sins arising from killing a cow, father, mother, from causing abortions, going to the wife of one’s Guru, stealing a Brâhmana’s property, a Brâhman’s field, drinking wine, etc., all are destroyed.
-## People
+## People's Opinions

+### Condemnations (And my Opinions)

 **Sathya Sai Baba on Journey to God: Part II, Page 88 (Referenced from Page 1, Section "Abortion" of A Compendium of the Teachings of Sri Sathya Sai Baba):**